anvie/alfred-workflows/README.md

 # Script Generator for Terminal Utility

-This script generator is designed to increase developer productivity by automating the creation of commonly used terminal commands.
+This alfred workflow for utility script generator, designed to increase developer productivity by automating the creation of commonly used terminal commands.

 ## Installation